The truth about multitasking

 People also need time to think and reflect on their work so they can be more intentional and less reactive.

-Sometimes, task switching is unavoidable – an important phone call at work or children hurt themselves at home.
+Sometimes, task switching is unavoidable – an important phone call at work or children hurting themselves at home.
 Whenever it’s possible, try to limit distractions and block out time to work on a specific task, and only that task.

 Multi-tasking is seen as a badge of honour but really, it slows down everything and creates open loops in the day.
 Reteaching yourselves and your children how to focus on one thing at a time is going to be the single most critical skill for the next few decades.
 When focus remains on a single task, it can be completed, producing a sense of accomplishment and confidence.